Imkaidu/Imkaidu.github.io/docs/econ7310/Materials.md

 title: "Teaching Materials"
 ---

-On this page you will find the teaching materials.
+On this page you will find the teaching materials:

 ![Picture of a dog.](Picture_1.jpg)